Sparks of wisdom; daily dose of inspiration & feeding our soul

 Not to blame us but rather to uplift us.
 Not to let us fall astray but to guide us.

-We may find it difficult to see the light in the road to Emmaus but God will surely open our eyes to see rays of light and shade of hope.
+We may find it difficult to see the light on the road to Emmaus but God will surely open our eyes to see rays of light and shade of hope.

 Emmaus is a walk to remember

-It is when in this moment that we have the opportunity to experience Him who seeks us.
+It is when at this moment we have the opportunity to experience Him who seeks us.